 This is a completed project.

-Steppe is the characteristic habitat of most of Patagonia, and encompasses a vast area, including the coastal steppe of the Valdes Peninsular, a UNESCO World Heritage Site.
+Steppe is the characteristic habitat of most of Patagonia, and encompasses a vast area, including the coastal steppe of the Valdes Peninsula, a UNESCO World Heritage Site.
 The Coastal Steppe Project is successfully completed and is now a designated wildlife refuge: Estancia la Esperanza.

 The project aimed to create a permanent wildlife reserve to protect many of the terrestrial and marine species found on the coastal steppe.
 After competing the reserve, the long term aim is now to manage it sustainably in a way to benefit both the people and wildlife of Patagonia.

 Other projects in Argentina:

 Taking the opportunity of the sale of several ranches (estancias) after the collapse of the wool trade, WLT initially raised funds to pay off the loan borrowed for the purchase of Ranch of Hopes.
 Since the project's completion WLT has continued to fund management costs including; wardening the reserve, installation of solar panels and refurbishment of existing buildings.

 WLT continues to help FPN to identify sustainable income streams that will ensure the long term protection of the reserve.